mancellin/labelled_functions/README.md

     )
     return {'min': min(results), 'mean': np.mean(results), 'max': max(results)}

-# Apply the function to a range of inputs to get a fully labelled dataframe.
+# Apply the function to a range of inputs to get a fully indexed dataframe.
 df = pandas_map(benchmark, n=range(1, 500, 50))

 # Plot this dataframe